top of page

 Also, C can and needs to be D—that is, our temporal (finite) merit can and needs to gain infinite value—through Christ.
 (How this can be effected is another discussion but the short answer is by the Sacraments that Christ instituted.)

-It is true that the word “Purgatory” is not found in Scripture but that is a very weak argument against it since it is the concept that matters.
+It is true that the word “Purgatory” is not found in Scripture but that is a very weak argument.
 After all, the word “Trinity” is not found in Scripture either.
+It is the concept that matters and conceptually it is in Scripture.

 Purgatory is sometimes described as a process of “purification”.
 This is correct enough but it is vague.
 This is why I use economic terms.
 It may be crude but it does illustrate justice.
 (Even Jesus used economic terms in the Gospels.)